dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app-xplat/adding-controller.md

 ---
-title: Adding a controller
+title: Add a controller to an ASP.NET Core app
 author: rick-anderson
-description: How to add a controller to a simple ASP.NET Core MVC app
+description: Learn how to add a controller to a simple ASP.NET Core MVC app.
 manager: wpickett
 ms.author: riande
 ms.date: 02/28/2017